Frangipani Flower Scent

-When I started selling frangipani trees, I immediately learnt the reason for people wanting a frangipani tree was mostly because of the fragrance of the flower.
+When I started selling frangipani more than 10 years ago, I soon learnt the main reason for people wanting a frangipani tree was for the fragrance of the flower.
 I almost mistakenly thought it was the only reason.

 Over the years I’ve met many people who also appreciate the frangipani flower’s appearance.
 Sometimes the frangipani flower shape but more often it’s the colours.